Milwaukee School of Engineering: Athletic facilities

 In 2004, MSOE's 210000 sqft Kern Center was completed, adding a hockey arena, basketball arena, fitness center, running track, and field house to its campus.
 MSOE's Kern Center houses many of the sports teams' facilities, as well as offering recreational areas for students, faculty and alumni.
 It also has classrooms, and houses the physical and mental wellness centers.

 In 2013, MSOE completed construction on a new athletic field and parking complex called Pamela and Hermann Viets Field.
 The athletic field was built on top of an in-ground parking facility immediately north of the Kern Center.

 In 2023, MSOE completed construction on a $2,935,000 stadium for Women's Softball.
 MSOE Raiders Field is a natural grass and dirt field with seating for 250 spectators.
 Additionally, the project allowed for new offices for coaches and new women's locker rooms in the Kern Center and Viets Field.

 Residence halls

 Undergraduates may live in one of four residence halls, but incoming freshman may live only in Hermann Viets Memorial Tower (VT), Margaret Loock Residence Hall (MLH), or Regents Residence Hall (RGN).
 Hermann Viets Tower was built utilizing the Roy W. Johnson Residence Hall (RWJ) as a substructure; with the original RWJ having been completed in 1965, and the renovations which brought about the name change occurring in 2020.
 MLH & RGN were constructed in 1967 and 1990 respectively.
 VT & MLH are traditional residence halls; while Regents Hall and Grohmann Tower is arranged apartment style.

 Upperclassman, as well as international, graduate and married students may elect to reside in Grohmann Tower, although none of the aforementioned students are required to live on campus by MSOE policy.

 Meals are served by American Dining Creations, which operates a dining facility in the Campus Center (CC).

-Other Facilities

-The MSOE Green Space is an open area on the campus of the Milwaukee School of Engineering in downtown Milwaukee, Wisconsin.
-Completed in 2021, it replaced a surface parking lot with landscaped grounds featuring walking paths, native plants, seating areas, and an outdoor stage for university and community events.
-The project was funded through donations from alumni, community members, and corporate partners.
-Donors are recognized with engraved bricks embedded in the walkways.
-Among these, the Nieberle Family brick has been in place since the Green Space’s opening, and students passing by often salute or pat it for good luck on their next exam.
-The Green Space includes stormwater management systems and contributes to increasing green coverage in the downtown area.